utdata/icj-class/static-apps/static-03.md

 Now, let's create a new page for our first detail entry.

-- Inside the `src/njk` folder, create a new file: `2018-10-18.html`.
-(If you'll recall, this is the same file name we used in our navigation.)
+- Inside the `src/njk` folder, create a new file: `2018-10-18.njk`.
+(If you'll recall, this is similar to the file name we used in our navigation except for the extension.
+Each `filename.njk` file added inside `src/njk/` will become a new HTML page of the same name at `docs/filename.html`.)
 - Inside this file, add the following code:

 ```html